Visiting Japan

 • For sightseeing: tour information from a travel agency or Schedule of Stay

-• For visiting friends or relatives: Letter of Reason for Inviation from Japan
+• For visiting friends or relatives: Letter of Reason for Invitation from Japan

 • Business: reference letter from the company